 Full details about the way in which funding is allocated to schools for special educational needs provision can be found by visiting County Durham’s Families Information Service website

-This is used to support children and young people with SEND by:
+At St Wilfrid’s SEND funding is used to support children and young people with SEND by:

 - CPD training needs for all staff